ShaoboYang-USTC/DisperPicker/README.md

 ## 1. Installation

+* Platform: Linux
 * Download repository
 * Install Python 3.6
 * Install dependencies: `pip install -i https://pypi.tuna.tsinghua.edu.cn/simple -r requirements.txt`

 ## 2. Applications

 * Put the test data into `./data/TestData`.
-When saving the dispersion spectrograms, the velocity step (dv) must be 0.02 km/s and the recommended period step (dT) is 0.1 s.
+When saving the dispersion spectrograms, the velocity step (dv) must be 0.005 km/s and the recommended period step (dT) is 0.1 s.
 The dispersion spectrograms can be derived from EGFs or CFs using EGFAnalysisTimeFreq.

 * Check the parameters in the configuration file: `./config/config.py`